Brandon Crawford Player Props: Giants vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.

-- The Royals have the 10th-ranked team ERA across all MLB pitching staffs (3.63).
+- The Royals' 3.78 team ERA ranks 10th among all league pitching staffs.

-- Royals pitchers combine to give up seven total home runs at a clip of 0.9 per game (to rank 12th in the league).
+- The Royals rank 12th in baseball in home runs allowed (eight total, 0.9 per game).

-- In his most recent appearance on Monday, the righty tossed five innings against the Toronto Blue Jays, giving up one earned run while surrendering two hits.
+- In his most recent time out on Tuesday, the left-hander threw five innings against the Toronto Blue Jays, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.